 The Financial Technology Law Review: Brazil

 This diversity of the ecosystem shows the strength of the financial technology market in the country.
-Given this scenario, Brazilian regulatory entities demonstrated a strong interest in knowing such players and, in some cases, already published specific norms for some of their activities.
+Given this scenario, Brazilian regulatory entities demonstrated a strong interest in knowing these players and, in some cases, already published specific norms for some of their activities.
 National laws and governmental entities, such as the Central Bank of Brazil (BACEN) and the Brazilian Securities and Exchange Commission (CVM), regulate the Brazilian financial system.
 Other agencies also have regulatory power in specific areas, such as the Private Insurance Superintendence (SUSEP) for the insurance industry.

 i Licensing and marketing